Skip to main content

 Recipe was reduced by half.
 This was another recipe with the oddest cooking instructions.

-To large dutch oven, onion/red & green bell pepper/jalapeno were sauteed till soft.
+To large Dutch oven, onion/red & green bell pepper/jalapeno were sautéed till soft.
 Turkey was added and browned.
 Garlic, chili powder, one chipotle in adobo, and two cups tomato juice were added along with one HEAPING teaspoon of comino.
 Chili was cooked on low for 30 minutes.
 Add one can drained kidney beans, two cups hominy, handful of diced cilantro, cook for additional 15 minutes adding water if needed.

 Scaled for Likability: Great